The Twenty First Regiment of the Line

 About the time the army reached Brunn the Russian and Austrian Emperors were at Olmutz.
 Gudin’s division had pursued the Austrians on the road through Styrie and took their cantonments at the march and crossed that river at Neudorf without opposition on the 27th reaching Pressburg.
 The colonel of the 21eme then took control over that area on the 28th November, passed a squadron of the 1st Chasseurs a Cheval and a battalion of the 21eme to the right bank of the Danube in order to support General Vialannes, the commander of the Third Corps Cavalry Division.

 On the 30th Davout was at Nicholsberg with Friant’s division, putting himself at their head to reach Raygem on 1st December.
-Gudin’s Division was stopped at Marcheck on the 30th, having set off from Pressberg, on 1st December was at Gannesdoeg on the Vienna-Brunn road.
+Gudin’s Division was stopped at Marcheck on the 30th, having set off from Pressburg, on 1st December was at Gannesdoeg on the Vienna-Brunn road.
 On the 2nd December Napoleon defeated the Austrian and Russian armies at Austerlitz.
 Gudin’s Division had marched on Nicholsberg to prevent any allied move on Vienna by holding his force there; he used his initiative however and moved forward to the village of Tracht where he was able to survey the movement of the allies and hinder any crossing of the Thaya.
 The troops in his division had covered twelve leagues during that days march, an impressive event.

 Out of Davout’s Corps only Friant’s infantry had taken part at Austerlitz and in order to bring the other two divisions together after the battle a position was taken up between Monitz and Olnitz.